-4. They speak words; they swear falsely when making a covenant; therefore, judgment will spring up like a poisonous weed in the furrows of the field.
+4. They speak words by which to swear falsely when making a covenant; therefore, judgment will spring up like a poisonous weed in the furrows of the field.

-5. The inhabitants of Samaria are in awe of the calves of Beth-aven.
-Its priests that rejoiced over it, and its people mourn for it because its glory has been taken from it.
+5. The inhabitants of Samaria are in awe of the calves of Beth-aven, for its people mourn for it, and its idolatrous priests rejoice for it, for its glory, but they will go into exile because of it.

 6. It will surely be brought to Assyria as a gift for King Jareb.
 Ephraim will receive shame, and Israel will be ashamed of his own counsel.

 ¶9.
 O Israel, you have sinned since the days of Gibeah!
-There they made their stand so that the battle against the unrighteousness in Gibeah would not overtake them.
+There, they made their stand so that the battle against the unrighteous children in Gibeah would not overtake them.

 11. For Ephraim is a trained cow that loves to crush the grain, but I will put a yoke on her fine neck.
 I will make Ephraim pull, and Judah will plow.
 Jacob will break up his clods.

 13. You have plowed wickedness.
 You have reaped unrighteousness.
-You have eaten the fruit of lies because you trusted in your way, in the multitude of your mighty men.
+You have eaten the fruit of lies because you trusted in your own way, in the multitude of your valiant men.

 14. And a tumult will arise among your people, and all your fortresses will be destroyed as Shalman destroyed Beth-arbel in the day of battle; mother was smashed to pieces with her children.

-15. Thus Bethel has done to you because of your great evil.
-At dawn, the king of Israel will be utterly cut off.
+15. Thus has Bethel done to you because of your great evil.
+At dawn, the king of Israel shall be utterly cut off.

 1. When Israel was a youth, I loved him, and I called my son out of Egypt.

-3. Yet, it was I who taught Ephraim to walk, leading them by his arms, and they did not know that I had healed them.
+3. Yet, it was I who taught Ephraim to walk, leading them by their arms, but they did not know that I had healed them.

-4. I drew them to me with cords of a man, with bands of love; but I was to them them like those who lift the yoke onto their jaws, even though I bent down to feed him.
+4. I led them with cords of a man, with ropes of love, but I was to them like those who lift up the yoke onto their jaws, though I had bent down to feed them.

-5. He will not return to the land of Egypt, but Assyria, he will be his king because they have refused to repent.
+5. He will not return to the land of Egypt, but Assyria; he will be his king because they refuse to repent.

-6. And the sword will turn against his cities, and destroy his idle talkers, and devour them because of their counsels.
+6. And the sword will flash against his cities, and destroy his idle talkers, and devour them because of their counsels.

-7. And my people are addicted to apostasy from me, and though they call to the Most High together, He will not lift them up.
+7. My people are addicted to apostasy from me, and though they call to the Most High together, He will not exalt them.